-Glasgow Warriors v Ospreys (Sat)
+Five-try Glasgow clip Ospreys' wings

 Glasgow Warriors: McKay; Steyn, Tuipulotu, Johnson, Forbes; Thompson, Price (capt); Bhatti, Turner, Z Fagerson, Cummings, McDonald, Wilson, Darge, M Fagerson

-Replacements: Brown, Kebble, Piereoo, Bean, gordon, Dobie, Weir, Fifita
+Replacements: Brown, Kebble, Piereoo, Bean, Gordon, Dobie, Weir, Fifita

 Ospreys: D Evans; Protheroe, Collins, Watkin, L Morgan; Anscombe, Morgan-Williams; N Smith, Taione, Francis, R Davies, Beard (capt), Griffiths, J Morgan, M Morris